 - Type of milk: Pasteurized Cow’s milk

 - Texture: Soft

-The delicate flavours of le Noble pair well with fruity light red wines such as the Cabernet Franc or Pinot noir.
-The Pelee Island Cabernet Franc or the Mirassou Pinot Noir would be a good choices.
-If you prefer white wine, look for a dry Riesling such as the Cave Spring Riesling Dry.
-You could also try a dry Rosé like the Terres De Saint Louis Rose Varois en Provence.
+The delicate and rich flavours of le Fréchette pair well with fruity light red wines such as a Pinot noir.
+If you prefer white wine, look for a Pinot Gris .
+You could also try a dry Rosé.
 When it comes to beer, choose an easy drinking beer such as the Dab Original.
-For a real treat try le Noble with the Hummingbird’s spicy Mayan Chocolate!

 FROMAGIERS DE LA TABLE RONDE, Sainte-Sophie, Québec